Jacques Delors Institute: Académie Notre Europe

-Founded in 2017 based on the initiative of Enrico Letta, the Jacques Delors Institute runs the Académie Notre Europe, which provides a training on European affairs for young people.
+The Académie Notre Europe is a training facility affiliated with the Jacques Delors Institute.
+Its purpose is to provide free training and guidance to a selected group of young people in the field of European issues.
+Founded in 2017, it welcomes a new class of approximately 100 members from all European Union countries to Paris every year.
+The working language is French, and the training is entirely free.

 Governance

-The Jacques Delors Institute has been successively presided by Jacques Delors (1996-2004), Pascal Lamy (2004–05), Tommaso Padoa-Schioppa (2006-2010), António Vitorino (2011-2016) and Enrico Letta.
-(2016–present).

-The institute's main bodies are the Board of Trustees (Conseil des garants) and the Board of Directors (Conseil d'administration).
+The institute's main bodies are the Board of Trustees and the Board of Directors.
 The Members of the Board of Trustees include Jacques Delors, Martine Aubry, Gerhard Cromme, Etienne Davignon, Philippe Lagayette, Pascal Lamy, and António Vitorino.

 It is a member of the European Policy Institutes Network (EPIN) and frequently works in partnership with other organisations.

 Financing

 In 2018, the annual budget of the Jacques Delors Institute stood at 1.39 Million Euros.
 The biggest individual contributors to the Institute's budget were the European Commission and the French government, making up roughly 50 percent of revenues.
 Other partners include the companies Macif, Engie, Solvay, Enedis and the Gulbenkian Foundation.

 Over the period 2016-2018, project-related contributions to the Institute's budget came, among others, from the European Parliament, the Region Île-de-France, the Caisse des dépôts, France Stratégie the European Climate Foundation and several governments of EU member states.